manavbjain/Strong-Password-Generator/README.md

 # Strong-Password-Generator

-_Note: This project has a MIT License so feel free to clone it and use it as you wish to._
+_Note: This project has an MIT License so feel free to clone it and use it as you wish to._

-**If you find any bugs in the code or wish to add improvments to this project, please clone a fork and a create pull request.
-The stpes for the same are outlined below.**
+**If you find any bugs in the code or wish to add improvements to this project, please clone a fork and a create pull request.
+The steps for the same are outlined below.**

 ## Submitting Pull Requests to Improve
 _Note: You need a GitHub account to submit a pull request._

 ### 1. Fork the Repository
-- Navitage to the GitHub repositiriy you wish to contribute to.
+- Navigate to the GitHub repository you wish to contribute to.
 - Click on the "Fork" button that is located at the top right corner of the page.
 This creates a copy of the repository in your GitHub account

 ### 2. Clone the Repository